 |University of California, Berkeley||B.A.||1993|

-Embryonic development is one of the most beautiful processes in nature.
-However, when developmental processes go awry, then birth defects, cancer and other diseases can result.
-Our research is centered on understanding how development and regeneration normally occur in the hope of one day treating diseases that result from abnormalities in these processes.
+The Klein laboratory focuses on understanding how organs form in developing embryos and how they regenerate in adults.
+When developmental and regenerative processes go awry, then birth defects, cancer and other diseases can result.
+The group's research is centered on understanding how development and regeneration normally occur in the hope of one day treating diseases that result from abnormalities in these processes.

 Another major area of study is regeneration of the gastrointestinal tract.
 The amazing ability of the mammalian gastrointestinal epithelium to renew has long fascinated biologists.
 Our research aims to address fundamental questions in this field, including the identity, regulation and plasticity of intestinal stem cells.